Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 That's how Michael Burry and these other guys knew that the implosion was coming.

-This time we don't know because we don't have adjustable rate mortgages that are gonna blow up the market.
+This time we don't know because we don't have adjustable rate mortgages that are going to blow up the market because adjustable rate mortgages are very rare these days.

-So it is it more fundamentally based.
+So is it more fundamentally based?

 Yes, I would say it is.